M4nu/ObjectRouteBundle/README.md

 #Examples

-Let's say we have a Category and a Message  :
+Let's say we have a Category and a Message object :

 ```php
 $category = new Category();